-19. Credit Facility
+21. Credit Facility

 On March 18, 2016 the Company entered into a \$ 2 million revolving credit facility ("Facility") with Wells Fargo Bank, National Association ("Wells Fargo").
-Under the agreement, the Company is required to deposit \$500 with Wells Fargo to serve as collateral for the Facility, and that \$500 is presented as restricted cash on the consolidated statements of financial position.
+Under the agreement, the Company is required to deposit \$500 with Wells Fargo to serve as collateral for the Facility, and that \$500 is presented as restricted cash on the consolidated statement of financial position.
 Borrowings up to \$500 are available until the Company meets two financial covenants (defined below), fully collateralized by the deposit.
 Once the financial covenants are met and the Company chooses to use the revolving credit facility, the collateral of \$500 will be returned to the Company.
 From that point, borrowings are limited based on a percentage of trade accounts receivable and inventories.
-The financial covenants were met at the end of the each quarter of 2017.
-The financial covenants have been met at December 31, 2018, but the Company has chosen not to use the \$2 million revolving credit facility at this time.
+The financial covenants have been met at December 31, 2019, but the Company has chosen not to use the \$2 million revolving credit facility at this time.